hustf/BitmapMaps.jl/README.md

 # What does it do?

 Make printable topographic relief maps.
-The foreground is vector graphics from [RouteMap.jl](https://github.com/hustf/RouteMap.jl), and the background is topographic relief maps based on elevation data.
+The foreground is vector graphics text.
+Names are retrieved from 'Stadnamn.jl'. and the background is topographic relief maps based on elevation data.
 The hypsometric colours resemble a clear, early afternoon in mid-February at 62°N, with snow cover above 500 m.